andykrohg/cs-workshop-scoreboard-client/README.md

     -p SCOREBOARD_SERVER=$SCOREBOARD_SERVER | oc apply -f -
 ```

 You're all set!
 In a moment, the scoreboard should display your name and start tracking your progress.
 Head over to the [workshop guide](https://aroworkshop.io) to get started.
+We've already deployed your cluster, so start with the **Create Project** step in **Lab 1**.